 Netflix’s animation unit has entered the chat -- er, the Oscars game.
 The streaming service’s first full-length animated film is also its first foray into the Best Animated Feature Film race (alongside I Lost My Body, which it distributed).
 The Spanish Santa Claus origin story features familiar voices like Jason Schwartzman, J.K.
 Simmons and Rashida Jones.

 Watch Klaus on Netflix here.

 I Lost My Body

 This is one of those truly original, perspective-shifting films you’ll remember for years.
 For starters, it stars a disembodied hand scrambling around France looking for its owner.
 (It’s also an exceptional exploration of love and loss.)
-I Lost My Body is the first animated feature to win the Critics' Week Grand Prize at Cannes, and at the Oscars it will compete for Best Animated Feature Film.
+I Lost My Body is the first animated feature to win the Critics' Week Grand Prize at Cannes, and at the Oscars it competed for Best Animated Feature Film.

 Watch I Lost My Body on Netflix here.

 How high is the awards buzz for Missing Link, the stop-motion tale of a gentle Bigfoot on a quest to find his Yeti relatives?
-Well, it's already won the coveted Golden Globe for Best Animated Feature Film.
+Well, it won the coveted Golden Globe for Best Animated Feature Film.
 Adding to the excitement is a superstar cast led by Hugh Jackman, Zoe Saldana and Zach Galifianakis.